 Before developing an iPhone app it is important to understand the project and its implications.
 Remember complexity of an app is directly proportional to cost and ultimately it may generate a greater ROI.
 It is crucial that you know your budget, type of app needed, resources, and marketing plan before you take a plunge in app development.

-Todd Riddle is an iPhone application developer associated with a custom mobile application development company.
+Todd Riddle is a mobile application developer associated with a custom mobile app development company.
 He is passionate about leveraging technology to meet bottom-line results.
-He also regularly writes on latest trends that directly affect the iPhone app development industry.
+He also regularly writes on latest trends that directly affect the mobile application development industry.